christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 [^5]:

-    His name alludes to the Mithras cult which was Romanized Zoroastrianism.
-The Mithras cult served as a foundation for Christianity.
-Mithras was born of a virgin, Mithras' birth was celebrated on December 25, Mithras was considered a savior and redeemer, etc., although all these traits are de jure of saviors in ancient religions, probably because they all came from the 'Alexandrian School' in Egypt.
-A way of identifying an 'Alexandrian School' religion is that they are 'year-zero', or the calendar begins at the point of the religious saviors' birth.
-Mithras is inspired from Zoroastrianism, but Mithras is the same as Sabazios.
-It's a solar son deity, a Jupiter.
-Mithridates Chrestus's descendant carried the title Monobazus (Manu-Sabazios)/
+    His name alludes to the Mithras cult.
+Mithraism was spread by Tiridates of Armenia (alias of Alexander, grandson of King Herod, Mithridates Chrestus descendant?) after Rome's defeat of Parthia around 53 AD as a slave-morality religion to subjugate the Parthians.
+Mithras is inspired from Zoroastrianism, the religion of the Persians/Parthians, but Mithras is the same as Sabazios.
+It's a solar son deity, a Jupiter (Mithridates Chrestus's descendant carried the title Monobazus aka Manu-Sabazios).
+The Mithras cult has many similarities to Christianity; Mithras was born of a virgin, Mithras' birth was celebrated on December 25, Mithras was considered a savior and redeemer, etc., although all these traits are de jure of saviors in ancient religions, probably because they all came from the 'Alexandrian School' in Egypt.
+A way of identifying an 'Alexandrian School' religion is that they are 'year-zero', or the calendar begins at the point of the religious saviors' birth./

 [^6]: Jesus ben Fabus who was Isa Amen (Jesus Amen) of Rev. iii.
 14 who
     was also Amyntas (Amen(tas)) of Galatia who was also Amyntas Nikator